Code-Institute-Submissions/zeezee/README.md

 ZeeZee Bijoux is part of my Code Institute Full Stack Software Development studies, the Full Stack Development with Django module.
 The scope for this application was to create an e-commerce site using Django and providing the checkout system using Stripe payment system.
 As this is my last milestone project, I wanted to work with a "real" client, so I reached out an artist aquiantance to create a webshop for her handmade jewelleries.
-The target audience of the page is woman around 15-40, preferring to wear something special, handmade and unique.
+The target audience of the page is women around 15-40, preferring to wear something special, handmade and unique.
 All products are unique, can not be reproduced.

 ### User Stories